Last Updated on October 22, 2021 by Rebecca Huff

 The edible variety of Sumac is called Staghorn Sumac.
 Poison sumac has white berries and Staghorn sumac has red berries that last from spring through the summer.
 To see the difference between poison and staghorn sumac check out this post and video.

 Sumac is considered a Mediterranean spice.
 It is used in Za’atar which is various herbs and spices like thyme.
+Sumac is an essential in the Turkish pantry.

 Sumac is a delightful citrusy spice that adds an intense flavor in a way similar to salt because it doesn’t cover or mask the flavor of the foods you put it on, rather it enhances the flavor.
 It is a dried flower that adds an earthy yet lemony tart pop of flavor to your dishes.